Topological twists of massive SQCD, Part II: Comments on non-vanishing background fluxes for P2

 For general $N_f$, we have $v_j-\frac12 \in \CO(q^{-\frac{1}{2(4-N_f)}})$ for arbitrary masses.
 Then we have $z=\sum_j v_jk_j=\frac12(k_1+\dots+k_{N_f})+\CO(q^{-\frac{1}{2(4-N_f)}})$, such that $H(\tau,z)$ has a pole as $q\to 0$ precisely if $\sum_j k_j$ is odd.
 This agrees with the two previous cases.
 On the other hand, if $\sum_j k_j$ is even, we expect there to not be any poles.

 A possible way to cure the issue of the pole at $\rho=\frac12$ is to add to the anti-derivative $H(\tau,\rho)$ a holomorphic $\slz$ Jacobi form of the same weight and index as $H$, which cancels precisely the pole of $H$ but does not introduce any additional poles.
-As we discuss in Appendix \ref{app:mockjacobi}, such a function is given by

-This function does not have a pole either at $\rho=0$ or at $\rho=\frac12$, while it has poles at $\rho=\frac\tau2$ and $\rho=\frac12+\frac\tau2$.
-Calculating the point correlators using the function $\widetilde H$, we find results differing from Tables \ref{nf1backgroundul1smallm}--\ref{nf2backgroundul1smallm}.
-These results do not have a well-defined decoupling limit either, which suggests that avoiding only the pole at $\rho=\frac12$ is not sufficient to obtain point correlators with a suitable infinite mass limit.
+As we discuss in Appendix \ref{app:mockjacobi}, $\widetilde H(\tau,\rho)$ \eqref{wtHtaurho} is such a function, and compatible with the monodromies as long as $\sum_j k_j \in 2\mathbb{Z}$.
+For these cases, using $\widetilde H$ we find the same point correlators as in the Tables \ref{nf1backgroundul1smallm}--\ref{nf2backgroundul1smallm}.
+These are however precisely the cases where the large mass and small mass calculations agree, rendering the various limits well-defined.
+Meanwhile, for the cases $\sum_j k_j$ odd where the two calculations disagree, using $\widetilde H$ it is not possible to test if avoiding only the pole at $\rho=\frac12$ is sufficient to obtain point correlators with a suitable infinite mass limit, since $\widetilde H$ is not applicable to those cases.
 We hope to clarify this issue in future work.